|

 12. architecture

-the discipline dealing with the principles of design and construction and ornamentation of fine buildings
+the discipline dealing with the design of fine buildings

 Terminology servers range from: